ouafnico/docker-transmission-openvpn/README.md

 When using PIA as provider it will update Transmission hourly with assigned open port.
 Please read the instructions below.

+A squid proxy is running on 3128 port (through VPN).

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.
 To run the container use this command: